Walter L. Murphy: Coaching

-Murphy was the varsity football coach at Plymouth High School in Plymouth, New Hampshire from 1964 to 1969.
-In 1970 he became the first football coach at Plymouth State University.
+From 1966 to 1969, Murphy was an assistant football coach at Plymouth High School in Plymouth, New Hampshire.
+In 1970, he became the first football coach at Plymouth State University.
 On the first play in school history, Alan Wool returned the opening kickoff 95 yards for a touchdown on a double-reverse kickoff return play that Murphy had the team practice the night before its first game.
-The Panthers finished the inaugural season with an 0-3 record, including a loss to Acadia University in a game played under a combination of Canadian and American football rules.
-The following year, Plymouth State finished 5-3, giving the school its first winning season.
+The Panthers finished the inaugural season with an 0–3 record, including a loss to Acadia University in a game played under a combination of Canadian and American football rules.
+The following year, Plymouth State finished 5–3, giving the school its first winning season.

 Legal career

 Murphy was admitted to the New Hampshire bar in 1962 and began his legal career as an associate of William F. Batchelder.
 In 1963 he became a partner of the firm, which was known as Batchelder & Murphy until Batchelder's appointment to the New Hampshire Superior Court in 1970.
 He then practiced with Ross V. Deachman from 1970 to 1975.
 From 1975 to 1977, Murphy was the clerk of the Grafton County Superior Court.
 He was then a partner of Murphy & Foley with Robert J. Foley until his appointment to the bench in 1983.

 Murphy also served as a member of the Plymouth school committee from 1968 to 1978 and was the town moderator from 1978 to 1983.